xiaoxiaoflood/firefox-scripts/README.md

 </details>
 <details>
   <summary>Open in Unloaded Tab</summary>
-  Creates an item in contextmenu to open links/bookmarks/history in unloaded tabs, i.e., the tab is created, but it will only load when selected.
-Just like unloaded tabs when you restore previous session.
+  Creates an item in contextmenu to open links/bookmarks/history in unloaded tabs, i.e. the tab is created, but it will only load when selected.
+Just like unloaded tabs when you start Firefox recovering tabs from previous usage.
  So you can, for example, open multiple related YouTube videos and load them one by one.
 Or open an entire bookmark folder in tabs without freezing the browser, since tab content will load on demand.

   [Download link](https://raw.githubusercontent.com/xiaoxiaoflood/firefox-scripts/master/chrome/openInUnloadedTab.uc.js).